St. Stephens High School: History

-St. Stephens was formed when Allen Frye, Peace Academy, Lail, Sandy Ridge, and Cloninger combined into one school.
+St. Stephens High School was formed when Allen Frye, Peace Academy, Lail, Sandy Ridge, and Cloninger combined into one school.
 The school first opened in the fall of 1934, with R. N. Hoyle serving as the first teacher and principal.
-The first school building was used by elementary through high school students until 1953, when a new building was provided specifically for St. Stephens High School.
+The first school building was used by elementary through high school students until 1953, when a new building was provided specifically for St. Stephens High School students.

 As of 2025, the principal is Kyle Stocks.
 St. Stephens enrolls approximately 1,250 students each year.
 Harry M. Arndt Middle School is the feeder school of St. Stephens.

-The school colors are red, black, gray, and white.

 St. Stephen's team's name is the "Indians".
 In 21st century America, an "Indian" mascot is widely considered to be a racist trope.
 Even after the local Cherokee, a federally recognized Native American nation, protested use of an "Indian" as the school's mascot, the school administration ignored their concerns and retained it.

 Athletics

-St. Stephens is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 6A school.
-It is a member of the Northwestern 6A/7A Conference.
-Listed below are the different sport teams at St. Stephens:
+St. Stephens is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+The school is a member of the Northwestern 6A/7A Conference.
+St. Stephen's school colors are red, black, gray, and white, and its team name is the Indians.
+Sports at St. Stephens include: